 Similarities between Quasi Contracts and Contracts

-The result of contract and quasi contract are similar to that of contracts.
-So far as the claim for damages are concerned they are very similar to that of contracts because section 73 of the Indian Contract Act, 1872 provides remedies for the breach of quasi contracts as provided for the breach of express contracts in various sections of the Indian Contract Act, 1872.
-Remedies are available under quasi contract under Indian contract act, 1872.[xiii]
+The result of the contract and quasi-contract are similar to that of contracts.
+So far as the claim for damages are concerned they are very similar to that of contracts because Section 73 of the Indian Contract Act, 1872 provides remedies for the breach of quasi-contracts as provided for the breach of express contracts in various sections of the Indian Contract Act, 1872.
+Remedies are available under quasi-contract under the Indian contract act, 1872.[xiii]

 Distinction between Quasi Contracts and Contracts

 A “quasi” or constructive contract is an implication of law.
 An “implied” contract is an implication of fact.
 In the former, the contract is a mere fiction, imposed in order to adapt the case to a given remedy.
 In the latter, the contract is a fact legitimately inferred.
 In one the intention is disregarded; in the other, it is ascertained and enforced.
 In one, the duty defines the contract; in the other, the contract defines the duty[xiv].